TalaoDAO/wallet-interaction/README.md

 ## Wallet implementation

-The id attribute is the qame as the one of the request.
+The "id" attribute is the same as the one of the request.

+The “verifiablePresentation” attribute is a list of Verfiable Presentation.

-If there are items other than“ subject_id ”, the actions of the wallet will be:
+If there are items other than “subject_id”, the actions of the wallet will be:

 1. ask the user for consent to transfer their personal data (a “consent screen”)
 2. add VPs in the verifiablePresentation (wallet POST request), in our example: